 Normally in a car crash, the at-fault driver is liable for the damages, but if they are working when they cause the accident, their employer is liable.
 With ridesharing services, the liability isn’t always as clear, which is why you need a knowledgeable personal injury attorney in your corner.

-As a general rule of thumb, ridesharing services only claim liability when their drivers are actively using the app.
+Ridesharing services typically only claim liability when their drivers are actively using the app.
 If the drivers are logged in but don’t have a passenger in the car, Uber and Lyft both have a modest liability policy in place to cover accidents; however, this coverage simply isn’t enough to cover extensive damages to pedestrians and property.
 In these cases, you need a ridesharing accident attorney who understands how to successfully make a claim against these companies even when their coverage isn’t adequate.

 When a passenger is in the vehicle, both Uber and Lyft have $1 million liability policies in place, and in fact, Massachusetts law requires these companies to carry liability policies in that amount.
 If liability cannot be established against the ridesharing service, the driver may be held personally liable.
 Unfortunately, ridesharing drivers often use personal insurance policies, and their insurers reject claims related to commercial accidents.
 Luckily, in both Massachusetts and New Hampshire, drivers are required to notify their insurers so that doesn’t happen.